 If you do contract work, the daily rate varies.

-- You will spend much of the time working at a computer.
+You will spend most of the time working at a computer.

-- Most entrants have a degree, Higher National Diploma or Higher National Certificate (HND or HNC) in a relevant subject such as computer systems, network technology, software engineering, electronic engineering or business information systems.
+Most entrants have a degree, HND or HNC in a relevant subject such as computer systems, network technology, software engineering, electronic engineering or business information systems.

-- You could enter through the Information Technology Foundation Apprenticeship (FA), which you can start in S5 and study at school and college.
+Studying for a relevant Foundation Apprenticeship while in fifth and sixth year at school could count towards entry of a course.
 Entry requirements vary between colleges, but you usually need relevant subjects at National 5 such as Maths, Physics or Computing Science.

-- You might get in through a Modern Apprenticeship in IT and Telecommunications, then work your way up with experience and further specialist training.
+You might get in through a Modern Apprenticeship in IT and Telecommunications at SCQF Levels 5, 6 and 8, then work your way up with experience and further specialist training.

 There are jobs in a wide range of companies and organisations including banks, building societies, insurance companies, central and local government, water, electricity and gas companies, universities, colleges and the National Health Service (NHS).
 There are also jobs with companies that supply, install and service networks.